 Professional corporations also follow closely the standard method of incorporation for business corporations.
-As noted in §1.11 above, the articles of incorporation must state that the corporation is organized solely for the purpose of rendering one category of professional service.
+As noted in §1.9 above, the articles of incorporation must state that the corporation is organized solely for the purpose of rendering one category of professional service.
 805 ILCS 10/6.
 The name of the corporation must include "Chartered," "Limited," "Ltd.," "Professional Corporation," "Prof. Corp.," or "P.C."
 805 ILCS 10/9.

 The Professional Service Corporation Act specifically prohibits issuance of shares of a professional corporation to anyone who is not duly licensed or otherwise legally authorized to render the specific professional service for which the corporation was organized.
 805 ILCS 10/11.
-Thus, it is important to prepare a form of buy-sell agreement to ensure that when shareholders die or leave the business their shares do not pass into the hands of individuals who are not authorized to own them.
-See \$1.49 - 1.54 below.
+Thus, it is important to prepare a form of buy-sell agreement to ensure that when shareholders die or leave the business their shares do not pass into the hands of individuals who are not authorized to own them and that a shareholder who loses their license is required to sell their shares back to the company immediately.
+See \$\$\$1.49 - 1.54 below.
 The client should also consider creating a record to prove that the shareholders are authorized to own the stock; this might involve making photocopies of licenses of all shareholders or otherwise obtaining verification of their qualification to render the professional service in question.